 - Air exposure of old yeast in the cupboard.
 Yeast doesn't live indefinitely, so check expiration date.

-A classic yeast dough that's versatile and can be use for any savory type of recipe.
+A classic yeast dough that's versatile and can be used for any savory baking you need.
 Bon Appetit! Приятного аппетита!

 Ingredients